android/app-bundle-samples/DynamicFeatures/README.markdown

 in the `attachBaseContext` method.
 This allow to launch an activity from a freshly downloaded dynamic module without having the restart the application.

-`features/*` -> Contains features which can be downloaded on demand using the PlayCore API.
-`instant/*` -> Contains instant enabled features which can be downloaded using the PlayCore API or via Url.

-Each feature as some distinctly unique characteristics.

-`features/assets` -> Feature containing only assets.
-`features/kotlin` -> Feature written in Kotlin.
-`features/java` -> Feature written in Java.
-`features/maxSdk` -> Conditionally delivered feature based on max sdk version `features/native` -> Feature written in Kotlin using JNI.
-`instant/split` -> Instant Feature without an URL route.
-Loaded using Split Install API
-`instant/url` -> Instant Feature with a URL route

-The `AndroidManifest` files in each feature show how to declare a feature module as part of a dynamic app.
-Any module with the instant attribute is instant enabled.
-In this sample these can be found in the `instant/` folder:
+The `AndroidManifest` file of each feature module shows how to declare it as a part of a dynamic app.

+Any module having the instant attribute in its manifest file is instant enabled:
 ```
   <dist:module
     dist:instant="true"/>
 ```

+## Modules

+Each feature module holds a distinctly unique characteristic.

+* `features/*` → Contains features which can be downloaded on demand using the PlayCore API.
+    - `features/assets` → Feature containing only assets.
+    - `features/kotlin` → Feature written in Kotlin.
+    - `features/java` → Feature written in Java.
+    - `features/maxSdk` → Conditionally delivered feature based on max sdk version
+    - `features/native` → Feature written in Kotlin using JNI.

+* `instant/*` → Contains instant enabled features which can be downloaded using the PlayCore API or via URL.
+    - `instant/split` → Instant Feature without an URL route.
+Loaded using Split Install API
+    - `instant/url` → Instant Feature with a URL route

 ## Screenshots

 <img src="screenshots/main.png" width="30%" />

 ## Getting Started